The University Health Center Pharmacy now offers the COVID-19 bivalent booster.

-There are many community resources that offer vaccination opportunities.
+There are also many community resources that offer vaccination opportunities.
 People ages 5 and older qualify for COVID-19 vaccination through their county health department.
 If you live in Lancaster county, schedule through https://vaccinate.ne.gov.
 If you are a student, faculty or staff member with children under 19, please know that parental consent is required.
 Please check with your county to see how they are handling the parental consent process.

 You can also schedule a COVID-19 vaccination through the Federal Retail Pharmacy Program.
 Search for and schedule a vaccine appointment on VaccineFinder.org.